Send us a message

 Make an enquiry

 There are a number of responsibilities that come with being a deputy.
 For example, a deputy must act in the best interests of P and act with due care and skill.
 Deputies must not profit from their position and must act in good faith.
-In addition, deputies must act with appropriate confidentiality, not delegate and keep P’s money separate from their own.
+In addition, deputies must act with appropriate confidentiality, and keep P’s money separate from their own.

-Deputies are supervised by the Court of Protection.
+Deputies are supervised by the court of protection.
 Supervision will either be general or minimal.
-General supervision is the normal level and may include a routine visit from a Court of Protection visitor to ensure the deputy is fulfilling their duties.
+General supervision is the normal level and may include a routine visit from a court of protection visitor to ensure the deputy is fulfilling their duties.
 An annual report must also be filed by the deputy setting out a number of decisions and facts.
 Some of these are as follows:

 Minimal supervision is where the deputy is managing less than £21,000 worth of property and affairs and an annual report is not required in these circumstances.

 Deputies are also required to take out a security insurance bond when they take on their role, though this is paid from the P’s funds and is therefore not for the deputy to pay.
 All deputies must keep accounts of all dealings and transactions made on behalf of P.